Branding in Seongsu: Production

 Produced and planned by LG Uplus' content production division Studio X+U with Studio Vplus and Higround as co-producers, created by Choi Sun-mi, directed by Jung Heon-soo, who worked on Twelve Nights (2018), and co-written by Choi and Jeon Sun-young.

 Kim Ji-eun and Lomon were confirmed as the main cast of the series.
 Later, Yang Hye-ji and Kim Ho-young were added to the main list.

-The OST singing lineup of Branding in Seongsu — consists of Bang Ye-dam, Yoo Sung-eun, Mrch, Yoo Yeon-jung (WJSN), The Bain (Choi Bo-hoon), and Bora (Cherry Bullet) — was released through OST production company Vlending Co., Ltd. and Studio X+U social media accounts includes various styles of vocals and fresh and trendy artists, drawing expectations from music and drama fans even before the series air.
+The OST singing lineup of Branding in Seongsu — consists of Bang Ye-dam, Yoo Sung-eun, MRCH, Yoo Yeon-jung (WJSN), The Bain (Choi Bo-hoon), and Bora (Cherry Bullet) — was released through OST production company Vlending Co., Ltd. and Studio X+U social media accounts includes various styles of vocals and fresh and trendy artists, drawing expectations from music and drama fans even before the series air.

 Release

-Studio X+U confirmed the release date which would be on February 5, 2024, and each episode was released every Monday to Thursday.
+Studio X+U confirmed the release date which would be on February 5, 2024, and each episode was released every Monday to Thursday okn U+ Mobile TV.
 In addition, it is available to stream on OTT platforms such as Viki in 190 countries, Lemino in Japan, and Viu in 16 countries.